droxey/emailine-go-final-project/proposal.md

 # Proposal: A Spotify Music Data Viewer

-I want to create a small tool that connects to Spotify and shows personalized music statistics.

-I will build a command-line tool that connects to the Spotify Web API using OAuth.
+I want to create a small command line tool that connects to Spotify Web API using OAuth.

 It will:
 - Show my top tracks and artists from Spotify.